dimkauzh/old-vuelto-no-support/README.md

   <a href="https://github.com/dimkauzh/vuelto"><img alt="Lines of code" src="https://tokei.rs/b1/github/dimkauzh/vuelto?category=lines"></a>
 </p>

 > **Please note that vertex is currently under high maintenance and is not production-ready.** The project is actively being developed and improved, which is why there is only a `main` branch available.
-Its currently in Beta status
+Also this project is not intended to be used in production.
+It is just a hobby project.

 ## Building